prefix-dev/rattler-build/docs/recipe_file.md

 and `requirements`.
 Instead of `package`, a top-level `recipe` key can be defined.
 The `recipe.name` is ignored but the `recipe.version` key is used as default version for each output.
-Other "top-level" keys are merged into each output (for example, the `about` section) to avoid repetition.
+Other "top-level" keys are merged into each output (e.g. the `about` section) to avoid repetition.
 Each output is a complete recipe, and can have its own `build`, `requirements`, and `test` sections.